MaxPry/House-price-prediction/README.md

 These results indicate a moderate correlation between predicted and actual house prices.

 ## Visualizations
-Actual vs Predicted Prices

-Residuals Distribution

-This first scatter plot shows how close the model's predictions are to the actual house prices.
+This first scatter plot - Actual vs Predicted Prices Shows how close the model's predictions are to the actual house prices.
 The blue dots represent predictions, and the red dashed line represents perfect predictions (where predicted = actual)

-The second plot represents the distribution of residuals (errors), which helps us assess how well the model is performing.
+The second plot - Distribution of Prediction Errors (Residuals) Represents the distribution of residuals (errors), which helps us assess how well the model is performing.

-The  third plot - Feature Importance after training, we analyzed which features had the most impact on the predicted house price.
+The  third plot - Feature Importance
+After training, we analyzed which features had the most impact on the predicted house price.
 This is visualized using the model’s learned coefficients

 ## Model Saving
 After training, the linear regression model is saved as model.pkl using joblib.
 This allows you to reuse the trained model without retraining.

-# House Price Prediction

 ## Run the notebook on Google Colab
 [Open the notebook in Google Colab] https://colab.research.google.com/drive/11oPrBhSmcu_bX5ygD9zA5CdugzhvSd74?usp=sharing